alovajs/alovajs.github.io/v2/tutorial/getting-started/method.md

 In the previous chapter we tried to send a request and obtain the response data.
 In fact, `alovaInstance.Get(...)` is not a function that initiates a request, but creates a method instance, which is a PromiseLike instance.
-You can use `then, catch, finally` methods or `await` Send the request just like a Promise object.
+You can use the `then`, `catch`, and `finally` methods, or `await`, to send the request just like a Promise object.

 ```javascript
 const userMethodInstance = alovaInstance.Get('/api/user');